 SLL Young Lighter of the Year

-Shortlist for the SLL Young Lighter of the Year 2017
+Winner of the SLL Young Lighter of the Year 2018 announced

 Seren Dincel - City Lighting in Scandinavia - Design Approach and Methodology

 Matt Hanbury - Ultra-Thin Surface Light Sources: Picking up where OLED stalled

 Amir Nezamdoost - A New Manual Blind Use Pattern for Annual Energy and Daylight Simulations